 - What support email inboxes receive the maximum customer requests?

-- Should we merge similar email accounts (such as [email protected] and [email protected])?
+- Should we merge similar email accounts (such as contact@ and hello@)?

 Once, you have found the answers, you can enable email forwarding in a help desk.
 This way all your emails pertaining to that inbox will be forwarded to your help desk inbox.